By Seth Mercer on Jan 29, 2021 12:17:01 PM

 When adding up the visible amount of lost paydirt shift after shift, week after week, it didn’t take much to figure he was losing a considerable profit against his investment.
 On top of that, Trey wasn’t just losing product, he was incurring extra work in the process of hauling the additional material away.
 His cost of operation had increased while his production had decreased; not a good formula for a positive return on investment.

 That’s the real point of this story I want to stress.
 Material spillage is costly.
-It’s easy to become complacent as it slowly piles up and becomes as common to see as the equipment itself; just part of the plant, part of the routine, and worst of all - an accepted part of the process.
+It’s easy to become complacent as it and becomes as common to see as the equipment itself; just part of the plant, part of the routine, and worst of all - an accepted part of the process.

 We need to step back and understand the full scope of the impact it has on operations.
 Material spillage isn’t just a production problem either.
 Safety and regulatory concerns weigh as heavy as the lost material itself.
 Government fines and lost-time accidents aren’t cheap and along with lost profits, it all boils down to a significant hit to the bottom line.